parse-community/docs/_includes/common/sessions.md

 * `restricted` (readonly): Boolean for whether this session is restricted.
     * Restricted sessions do not have write permissions on `User`, `Session`, and `Role` classes on Parse.
 Restricted sessions also cannot read unrestricted sessions.
     * All sessions that the Parse Cloud automatically creates during user login/signup will be unrestricted.
 All sessions that the developer manually creates by saving a new `Session` object from the client (only needed for "Parse for IoT" apps) will be restricted.
 * `expiresAt` (readonly): Approximate UTC date when this `Session` object will be automatically deleted.
-You can configure session expiration settings (either 1-year inactivity expiration or no expiration) in your app's Parse.com dashboard settings page.
+You can configure session expiration settings (either 1-year inactivity expiration or no expiration) in your app's Parse Dashboard settings page.
 * `installationId` (can be set only once): String referring to the `Installation` where the session is logged in from.
 For Parse SDKs, this field will be automatically set when users log in or sign up.
 All special fields except `installationId` can only be set automatically by the Parse Cloud.
 You can add custom fields onto `Session` objects, but please keep in mind that any logged-in device (with session token) can read other sessions that belong to the same user (unless you disable Class-Level Permissions, see below).